-Contact Centre and Walk-in Centre
+Call Centre and Walk-in Centre

-We encourage you to call our toll-free call centre for any enquiries on 0800 114 548.
+We encourage you to call our toll-free call centre for any enquiries on 0800 I I 45 48.

-Walk-in centres are available at the EPPF head office in Bryanston, Johannesburg and in Eskom Park, Emalahleni (Witbank) as well as East London.
-The contact centre and walk-in centres operate from 08:00 to 16:45 from Monday to Friday.
+Walk-in centres are available at the EPPF head office in Bryanston, Johannesburg and in Eskom Park, Emalahleni (Witbank) as well as East London, Cape Town, Durban and Polokwane.
+The call centre and walk-in centres operate from 08:00 to 16:45 from Monday to Friday.